hyeonukim/devblog/_posts/2025-01-12-KNNAlgorithm.md

 ## KNN Algorithm

 K-Nearest Neightbor
-- KNN is one of the basic example of Unsupervised Learning
+- KNN is one of the basic example of Supervised Learning as it requires Training Data
 - From a lot of different labels, it finds the nearest data and determines its own label

 ```python